-The following racing rules are to be acknowledged and followed by any driver taking part in SOP Events.
+The following racing rules are to be acknowledged and followed by any member in the SOP Community.

 Race cleanly at all times.